Tulip-Dev/tulip/doc/developer/plugin_development.rst

                          const std::string &defaultValue = std::string(),
                          bool isMandatory = true);

 The new parameters added to the plug-in are, by default, IN parameters.
 The OUT parameters are defined depending of the *PropertyAlgorithm* used.
-INOUT parameters gives the developer possibilities to extract additionnal informations.
+INOUT parameters gives the developer the abilities to extract additionnal information.

-This method has to be called in the constructor of your class.
+This methods have to be called in the constructor of your class.
 Following is a description of its fields :

 * *name*: Name of the new parameter.
 * *help*: This parameter will be used to add a documentation to the parameter (See example below).